andrewrk/libsoundio/README.md

     `pa_stream_flush`, then uncork the stream.
  0. Detect PulseAudio server going offline and emit `on_backend_disconnect`.
  0. Instead fo open(), start(), pause(), open() starts it and it starts paused.
+ 0. Create a test for underflow handling.
+It just makes a sine wave for 5 seconds, then on next audio callback, sleep for 2 seconds.
  0. Create a test for pausing and resuming input and output streams.
  0. Create a test for the latency / synchronization API.
     - Input is an audio file and some events indexed at particular frame - when